 - Pour the Sweet Chili Sauce in a skillet and turn up to medium heat.
-Add the chopped tofu and allow the tofu to simmer in the chili sauce for several minutes.
+Add the chopped tofu and allow the tofu to simmer in the sauce for several minutes.
 Be sure to stir the tofu well so each piece is well-covered in the sauce.

 - Use a medium-sized baking pan or casserole dish and spread all but about 2 tablespoons of the cream cheese in the bottom of the pan.
 Top with chopped green onions.

 - Now return to your tofu which has been simmering in the skillet.
 Use your spoon to break up pieces of the tofu and be sure to stir the sauce so all the tofu is well-coated.
-As you can see, a well-dressed tofu chunk is required!

-- When the sauce has cooked down a bit, add the last two tablespoons of cream cheese to the tofu mixture and stir it around a bit.
+- When the sauce has cooked down a bit, add the reserved two tablespoons of cream cheese to the tofu mixture and stir it around a bit.
 It gives it a creamier texture.
 Now pour it over the cream cheese/green onion mixture and top with the crushed tortilla chip pieces.